theNocturni/NLP_musicBERT_rec/README.md

 download the [MusicBERT base pre-trained checkpoint](https://msramllasc.blob.core.windows.net/modelrelease/checkpoint_last_musicbert_base.pt) or the checkpoint used for the experiment [here](https://drive.google.com/file/d/1IxFu4qdcUyBj4ghZx1Tn8H_OrVCf4PJK/view?usp=share_link), and put them in the musicbert/checkpoints folder

-run musicbert.ipynb to either finetune the model or run inference on them
+run MusicBERT_colab.ipynb in google colab to either finetune the model or run inference on them